360ls/desktop/README.md

 [![Build Status](https://travis-ci.org/360ls/desktop.svg?branch=master)](https://travis-ci.org/360ls/desktop)

-This is the desktop interface for the [360ls](https://360ls.github.io/360ls/) application, which stitches videos from 4 cameras into a single 360 video and streams them over RTMP.
+This is the desktop interface for the [360ls](https://360ls.github.io/360ls/) application, which creates a single 360 panoramic stitch from a 4 camera array and streams it over RTMP.

 ## Pre-requisites